Teaching, Learning and Assessment (TLA) Committee

 Link - SU Interim Guidelines on Allowable AI Use and Academic Integrity.

-Link - SU Guidelines for Internal & External Moderation.
+Link - SU Regulation for Internal and External Moderation.

 Link - Guidelines for Programme Committee Chairs and Programme Leaders?.